jmartin4563/sparkpost-firebase-webhooks/README.md

  * Create a new Firebase app (https://www.firebase.com/account/#/)
  * Once your new app is created, click "Manage App" to go to your app's dashboard
  * The URL you're redirected to is your Firebase URL, copy this down somewhere
- * Navigate to the "Secrets" section of your app's dashboard
- * Click "Add New" button
- * The newly added field is your Firebase Secret, copy this down somewhere

 ## Configuring your SparkPost Webhook
  * Create a SparkPost account if you don't already have one (https://app.sparkpost.com/sign-up)